Calla-P/reading-notes/LAB2.md

 Yes.

 *Why?*
-It will allow you to get to your desired out put with more efficiency and clarity.
+It will allow you to get to your desired output with more efficiency and clarity.

 *Do text editors help insure you are making proper form and following the building rules?*